-Olive our Knowledge – Olive Tree Grow Guide
+Olive our Knowledge – Olive Tree Planting Guide

-Once established, olive trees need little care or maintenance.
+Once established, arbequina olive tree care requires little maintenance!
 Under good growing conditions, you should expect to harvest some olives by the time the trees are 3-6 years old.

-Dig the planting hole about twice as wide as the pot and at about the same depth.
+Dig a hole about twice as wide as the pot and at about the same depth.
 Straighten out and/or trim any coiled roots before placing the root ball in the hole.
 Do not bury the plant deeper than it was in the pot.
 You only want a few inches of soil above the root system and you don’t want to disturb the roots too much.
-Do not add fertilizer at this time.
-Fill the hole in with the original soil and water deeply.
+Do not add slow release fertilizer at this time.
+Fill the planting hole in with the native soil and water deeply.
 Spread a layer of organic mulch about 4-6 inches deep over the root zone and a little beyond, but avoid piling it against the trunk.

-For the first six months, while the new tree is getting established, it should be watered deeply two or three times a week.
+For the first six months, while the new landscape tree is getting established, it should be watered deeply two or three times a week.
 Setting up drip irrigation will help the tree’s roots grow and will improve fruit production.

 Olive trees bear fruit on the previous year’s growth, and they never bear on the same wood twice.
 They should be pruned in spring, removing shoots that bore fruit the previous year, but leaving new shoots that just developed the previous year.
 Remove suckers and water sprouts whenever you see them.

-Olives, generally speaking, alternate years for bearing fruit.
+Olives, generally speaking, alternate years for fruit bearing.
 Meaning, every other year you will have heavier fruiting than the year before.
 On off years, pruning non-flowering branches during the flowering period can help home gardeners tremendously for fruit production.

-Mature olive trees are very drought tolerant, but if they get about an inch of water every week or ten days during the spring and summer, they will produce more and larger olives.
+Mature olive trees are very drought tolerant, but if they get about an inch of water every week or ten days during the early spring and summer, they will produce more and larger olives.
 A regular watering schedule is suggested to establish olive trees quicker.

-Don’t lose hope if you don’t live in the correct zone for growing Arbequinas.
-Recent studies have shown that it is still possible for fruit production in areas with warmer climates like Southern Texas or Southern Florida or climates with cold weather.
+Don’t lose hope if you don’t live in the correct olive tree growing zone for growing Arbequinas.
+Recent studies have shown that it is still possible for potted olive fruit production in areas with warmer climates like Southern Texas or Southern Florida or climates with cold weather.
 The solution would be to plant the tree where it will receive a decent amount of shade during a warm winter.
+Olive trees in Florida will perform best in North or Central Florida but with proper care and protection, they can tolerate a variety of climates.

-For container cultivation, select a pot that is larger than the nursery pot it came in and has big drain holes.
-Use a free draining potting mix with some gravel or sharp sand mixed it to make the drainage even better.
-Position the container in full to mostly full sun during the summer and water when the potting medium is dry to the touch.
-You may have to water daily, but be careful not to overwater.
-The soil should dry out between waterings.
 Bring the container inside to the sunniest spot available when temperatures get below 25°F. An eastern or western facing window would work best for full sunlight.
-After a couple years you will want to re-pot up to a larger container, replacing as much of the potting medium as practical.
+After a couple of years, you will want to re-pot up to a larger container, replacing as much of the potting medium as practical.
 Return outdoors once the frost has passed.

 Olive trees, in the ground on in a container, should be fertilized with a balanced fertilizer (for example: 10-10-10 with micronutrients included) every 2-4 weeks starting in its second spring.
 For a 10-10-10 formulation, apply about one cup for each year of age.
-Always follow label directions and do not let the fertilizer touch the trunk.
+Always follow label directions and do not let the fertilizer touch the trunk of the tree.
 Stop fertilizing in late summer so you don’t encourage new growth that could be damaged by frost.

 Your olive tree should start producing fruit after 3 years.
 Since the Perfect Plants young trees are already 2-3 years old they are already producing green olives or will be within the next year!
 Olives are generally green at first but then turn a blackish purple when fully ripe at the end of the growing season.
-Arbequina’s can be made into a table olives for eating, but more commonly are used in making olive oil due to their buttery and fruity flavor.
+Arbequina’s can be made into table olives for eating, but more commonly are used in making olive oil due to their buttery and fruity flavor.
 Ripe olives have a bitter flavor until brined when you let them ripen on the tree.

-Check out more information on growing Arbequina’s indoors here: https://blog.gardeningknowhow.com/trends/growing-arbequina-olive-trees-in-containers/
+Check out more information on growing olive tree indoor plants here: